 From the meats, vegetables, and noodles to the stove set up.
 Here’s a guide to cooking hot pot at home with friends for the ultimate winter get-together with friends or housemates.

 When I was a kid in Hong Kong, as soon as the temperature even grazes 10 degrees, I’d be asked to dust off the gas canisters, fetch the portable stove, and find the big bundle of stainless steel strainer scoops from the back of the drawer, because… it’s hot pot season, baby!

-Hot pot’s a big deal in my family, and it embodies everything I love: A huge variety of food in one meal; delicious flavours that develop and intensify as the meal goes on; an excuse to discover great wine – and most of all – a come-one-come-all philosophy that gathers everyone you love to catch up and gas about nothing and everything at the same time.
+Hot Pots are a big deal in my family.
+It embodies everything I love: A huge variety of food in one meal; delicious flavours that develop and intensify as the meal goes on; an excuse to discover great wine – and most of all – a come-one-come-all philosophy that gathers everyone you love to catch up and gas about nothing and everything at the same time.

 As a kid, I learnt more about the ups and downs of life listening to my family and friends around the hot pot than from any class or novel.

 Hot pot is the great equaliser.